Rhododendron ferrugineum

 Rhododendron ferrugineum - rust -leaved alpine rose

-Rhododendron Ferrugineum is a low growing shrub that typically reaches a height of 30 to 100 centimeters.
+Rhododendron ferrugineum is a low growing shrub that typically reaches a height of 30 to 100 centimeters.
 The plant has a compact, dense growth with branched, woody stems.
 The young branches are slightly hairy and take on a reddish-brown color in old age.

 The flowers appear in early summer, usually from May to July, and are arranged in dense, terminal umbels.
 Each flower is bell -shaped and has a diameter of about 1.5 to 2 centimeters.
 The color varies from deep pink to bright red, which gives the plant a high ornament and makes it an attractive sight in the mountain landscapes.
 The flowers are hermaphrodite and are pollinated by insects, which leads to fruit formation.
 The fruit is a small, frequent capsule that matures in autumn.